SYNYC/7_Metis_DataEngineering/Writeup.md

 - Data ingestion:  use a Python wrapper of an API to pull JSON files Farfetch.com from Farfetch.com that can be read directly into a Mongo database for data acquisition, cleaning and eda.
-  a. ingest new data: my code can work and properly update the database weekly by cronjob
+  - a. ingest new data: my code can work and properly update the database weekly by cronjob
-  b.
+  - b.
 Database quality control: run it weekly and on only the first page since the renewal items will be added on Page 1 with not too heavy frequency – the pipeline can be run in the balance of  time and database quality

 - Data storage: NoSQL MongoDB: load a series of JSON files with data on product info directly into a MongoDB collection.

-**1.Preprocessing**
+**1. Preprocessing**

 - Data Directories Setup: setup folders with the notebook to get data from path folders.
 Directly download products images through MongoDB product images URL link